rafael-santiago/hefesto/COMPILING.md

 If you are on ``Solaris`` maybe you should read the remarks on [Pain avoidance when cloning it on Solaris](#pain-avoidance-when-cloning-it-on-solaris).

-If you are on a ``NetBSD`` box you should read the remaks on [Of course it clones on NetBSD](#of-course-it-clones-on-netbsd).
+If you are on a ``NetBSD`` box you should read the remarks on [Of course it clones on NetBSD](#of-course-it-clones-on-netbsd).

-Now, in order to build Hefesto from the first time you need to use the "src/build.sh" or the "src/build.bat"
+Now, in order to build ``Hefesto`` from the first time you need to use the "src/build.sh" or the "src/build.bat"

 If you are on ``Linux``, ``FreeBSD``, ``MINIX``, ``Solaris`` or ``NetBSD`` use: ./build.sh

 If you are on ``Windows`` use: build.bat

-Both commands will compile and linking the application, it will run the tests and so use the Hefesto to install the Hefesto ;)
+Both commands will compile and linking the application, it will run the tests and so use the ``Hefesto`` to install the ``Hefesto`` ;)

 The installation is pretty straightforward just follow the steps.

 After installing you need to perform a new login in order to load some environment variables.

+Now you can start reading the [documention](https://github.com/rafael-santiago/hefesto/tree/master/doc) in order to master this build tool.

 ## Additional steps for cloning it on MINIX